totherme/pairing-emacs/README.md

    cursor.
 Annoyingly, the `C->` and `C-<` shortcuts don't work at the terminal because the terminal doesn't distinguish between `C-.` and `C->`.

+## Pairing with windows-programmers

+If you do `M-x cua-mode` then the following windows-like keyboard shortcuts will be enabled:
+- `C-c` is "copy to clipboard"
+- `C-v` is "paste from clipboard"
+- `C-x` is "cut to clipboard"
+- `C-z` is "undo"
+- If you highlight some text and start typing, the highlighted text will be replaced with the new text that you're typing.

 ## Tmux